ryo-kitatani/nobilist-rank-check-automation/README.md

 ### What it does:

 1. **Initialize Browser**: Launches Chromium browser with Playwright
-2. **Login**: Automatically logs into Nobilist using provided credentials
+2. **Login**: Automatically logs into Nobilista using provided credentials
 3. **Navigate**: Goes to the specific report page (currently configured for "coeteco.jp")
 4. **Download**: Clicks CSV download button and saves the file
 5. **Process Data**: Parses CSV data and processes ranking information